chtoucas/Narvalo.NET/docs/changelogs/vNext.md

 - New class constraint added to `Require.NotNull<T>()` (idem with `Demand` and `Expect`).
 See below for unconstrained alternatives.

+### Narvalo.Core
+- All classes in Narvalo.Collections moved to the package Narvalo.Common.

 ### Narvalo.Common
 - Renamed `PathUtility` to `PathHelpers`.